Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - [Speed movement](#Speed-movement).
 Different methods of fast movement.
 - [Other tech](#Other-tech).
 Other uncategorizable tricks.

 But first, a note about frame rate.
-On PS3 and PS4, the internal frame rate of the game fluctuates at random.
+On PS3 and PS4, the frame rate of the game changes between 30 and 60 fps at random.
 This is important to note because certain glitch effects can only happen - or work better - when frame rate is lower.
 The PC version allows the user to set their own frame rate, and setting vsync to 30 forces the game to always be in slower frame rate.
 In other words, PC is the more reliable platform for running any kind of glitched categories in WO3U.
 I will make a specific note about which glitches are influenced by vsync in the sections below.

+If you see terms that are unfamiliar, check out the [terminology](#Terminology) section.

 ## Jump tech

-- [Basic infinite jump](#Basic-infinite-jump)
-- [Save and quit infinite jump](#Save-and-quit-infinite-jump)
-- [Horse high jump](#Horse-high-jump)
-- [Wallzipping](#Wallzipping)
-- [Xu Shu high jump](#Xu-Shu-high-jump)

 Most walls in this game are essentially infinitely high, and there's no hope of jumping past them.
 However, different kind of doors, gateways and other temporary obstacles have a finite height.
 So when you're doing these jump tactics, you should always aim for the doorways.
 Sometimes it can be hard to discern which part of the level design is an infinitely tall outer boundary and which is a gateway.
 In these cases, looking closer at the map should be helpful, as various kinds of openable doors are marked with a different color.

 Note that it's not always possible to tell the height of collision by just looking.
 Although many garrison gates are exactly as high as they look, some are blocked by additional invisible boundary.
 You may need to experiment a bit to find out how high something is.

+- [Basic infinite jump](#Basic-infinite-jump)
+- [Save and quit infinite jump](#Save-and-quit-infinite-jump)
+- [Horse high jump](#Horse-high-jump)
+- [Wallzipping](#Wallzipping)
+- [Xu Shu high jump](#Xu-Shu-high-jump)

 ### Basic infinite jump